 - Muscle cramps may occur due to electrolyte imbalances related to reduced fluids or due to decreases in sodium levels from excessive perspiration.

 - A dehydrated brain may lead to confusion, irritability, dizziness, fatigue, and headaches.

 - Fluctuations in blood pressure may occur.
 As blood volume is reduced blood pressure drops.
 The body then compensates by producing chemicals that constrict blood vessels thereby causing a rebound rise in blood pressure.

 Populations at Risk For Dehydration

 Children and babies can become dehydrated very quickly, especially when ill.
 This is because their bodies actually have a higher percentage of water as body weight, and they metabolize electrolytes more rapidly.
 Seniors often have a reduced sense of thirst, less ability to conserve water and are more likely to be on medication such as a diuretic that effects fluid levels.
 Dehydration is the most frequent reason why seniors are hospitalized.
 Individuals with chronic illnesses such as kidney disease, cystic fibrosis, diabetes, alcoholism and adrenal gland disorders are at higher risk as well.
 Also, people who live in high altitudes (>8,000ft) have increased risk because of the way the body adapts to altitude by increasing urine output and increasing respiration (breathing) rate.

 Too Much of a Good Thing

 Your body can only absorb about one quart of fluid per hour.
-Drinking excessive amounts of water in a short period of time is not only inefficient, it can be counterproductive or dangerous.
+Drinking excessive amounts of water in a short period of time is not only inefficient, but it can also be counterproductive or dangerous.
 Water intoxication occurs when there is too much fluid in the cells and tissues of the body.
 This can be the result of drinking too much water, kidney dysfunction or insufficient elimination of water.
 Water intoxication can be serious and may result in swelling, confusion, seizures and even death.
 College students have been known to die due to being forced to drink excessive amounts of water during initiation rites.

 Tips For Keeping Hydrated

 - Do start drinking water early in the day.
 It is a quick energizer and starts the habit for the day.